pretix/pretix-docs/docs/guides/seating.md

 ## How to

+The central component of any seating plan is the JSON file defining the layout.
+These JSON files can be created or edited with our [seating plan editor](https://seats.pretix.eu/).
+Anyone can use this editor.
+You do not need to be logged in to a pretix account in order to use it.

+Once you have created a layout, you create a corresponding entry in your organizer account, give it a name, and save it.
+This allows you to use the seating plan for any event connected to the organizer account.

  - Enabling the plugin
+ - Using the seating plan editor to create a JSON file for the layout
- - Creating a seating plan
+ - Saving the seating plan in your
  - Creating products for seating

 ### Enabling the plugin

-In order to enable the "Seating" plugin for your event, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins: and open the :btn:Features: tab.
+In order to enable the "Seating" plugin for your event, navigate to :navpath:Your organizer → :fa3-wrench: Settings → Plugins: and open the :btn:Features: tab.
 The Seating plugin is included as a "Top recommendation" at the top of the page.
 Click the :btn:Enable: button next to it.
+Check the events for which you want to use seating plans in the list labeled "Events with active plugin".
-Now that you have enabled the seating plugin, all settings associated with seating are available for your event.
+Now that you have enabled the seating plugin, all settings associated with seating are available for your organizer.

+### Creating a new layout

+In order to create a new layout, open the editor at https://seats.pretix.eu/.

+Alternatively, navigate to :navpath:Your organizer → :i-seat: Seating plans: and click the :btn-icon:fa3-plus: Create a new seating plan: button.
+On the next page, click the :btn-icon:fa3-external-link: Go to editor: button.
+This also takes you to https://seats.pretix.eu/.

 ### Creating a seating plan

 Seating plans are handled on the organizer level.
-This allows you to create a seating plan and use it for multiple events hosted by the same organizer.
+This allows you to use seating plans for multiple events hosted by the same organizer.

 In order to create a new seating plan, navigate to :navpath:Your organizer → :i-seat: Seating plans: and click the :btn-icon:fa3-plus: Create a new seating plan: button.

 On the next page, click the :btn-icon:fa3-external-link: Go to editor: button.
 This takes you to the seating plan editor at https://seats.pretix.eu/.

 ## Troubleshooting